al-tush/ds_ads/README.md

 # ds_ads

-Ads components for sect.dev (https://sect.dev/)
+Ads wrapper components.

-Supports interstitial and native ads on Android.
+Supports interstitial, native and other ads by Google Ads and AppLovin.

 ## Getting started